-I have represented clients for over 22 years.
+I qualified as a solicitor in 1990 and have represented clients in property matters ever since.
 I am also a partner in David Gray Solicitors LLP with responsibility for the strategic planning and day-to-day running of the property department.

 I have experience and in-depth knowledge in all areas of elderly care, wills, probate and trusts, conveyancing and business advice.

 I know that dealing with an estate following a death can be a daunting and complex task for many people and I aim to lighten the load and help people at a difficult time with a sympathetic and efficient service.

 I am a member of Solicitors for the Elderly, the association of lawyers specialising in legal services for older people and their carers.
 The aim of this national association is to improve the knowledge and service provided on legal issues including, tax planning, wills, enduring powers of attorney, long-term social and health care and other retirement.

 I also provide advice on business matters including all aspects of commercial property, partnership agreements and other business law.
 I act for both landlords and tenants.

 I head a team dealing with residential and business conveyancing including property sales and purchases.
 I know that moving house can be stressful and I aim to make things proceed with the minimum of fuss and stress and to support you all the way.

 On the commercial side, I advise on landlord and tenant matters including granting and renewing leases.
 I deal with the purchasing and sale of businesses and small business matters.
 I am very focused on the needs of clients and aim to provide prompt clear advice in plain English.